jinliu/kdotool/README.md

 - `loadwindowstack _name_` Load a previously saved window stack
 - `getwindowid` Print the window id of a window in the window stack

+The following are new window actions:
+- `windowmaximize` Sets the maximized status of the window

 ## Supported xdotool Commands

 ### Window Queries